cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 We now present the two-round variant of the FROST threshold signature protocol for producing Schnorr signatures.
 It involves signer participants and a Coordinator.
 Signing participants are entities with signing key shares that participate in the threshold signing protocol.
-The Coordinator is a distinguished signer with the following responsibilities:
+The Coordinator is an entity with the following responsibilities:

 1. Determining which signers will participate (at least THRESHOLD_LIMIT in number);
 2. Coordinating rounds (receiving and forwarding inputs among participants); and